grave0x/TweetVault/README.md

 # TweetVault

-TweetVault is a Python script that scrapes tweets from a user's timeline and saves them in a highly compressed JSON format.
+TweetVault is a Python script that scrapes tweets from a list of users' timelines and saves them in a highly compressed JSON format and Markdown.

 ## Features
 - Scrapes tweets using web scraping
 - Compresses JSON data with a custom algorithm
-- Saves tweets to a `.json.zlib` file
+- Saves tweets to a `.json.zlib` file and Markdown format
+- Downloads media at highest quality
+- Supports multiple users

 ## Requirements
 - Python 3.x
 - requests
 - BeautifulSoup4
+- markdown2

 ## Installation
 1. Clone the repository: